Florian-Lup/Common-Tongue/README.md

 # Common Tongue

-Common Tongue is an advanced proofreading and text enhancement tool that leverages a chain of specialized AI agents to provide comprehensive text improvements.
-The tool processes text through three distinct stages:
+Common Tongue is an advanced text enhancement tool that leverages a chain of specialized AI agents to provide comprehensive text improvements.
+The tool processes text through two distinct stages:

+1. **Grammar Editor**: Corrects grammatical errors, punctuation, and spelling issues
-1. **Line Editor**: Improves readability and coherence while maintaining the author's voice
+2. **Syntax Editor**: Improves readability and coherence while maintaining the author's voice
-2. **Copy Editor**: Corrects grammatical errors, punctuation, spelling, and syntax issues
-3. **Proofreader**: Performs final polishing and ensures publication-ready quality

 Built with React and TypeScript, it features a modern rich text editor powered by Tiptap, offering a familiar writing experience with professional editing capabilities.
 The application supports: